Original air date: 10/29/1995

-- Caffeine Failure: In the episode spoofing Nightmare on Elm Street Bart & Lisa drink coffee to stay awake so Groundskeeper Willie won't kill them in their sleep.
-Eventually they fall asleep anyway.
+- Caffeine Failure: In "Nightmare on Evergreen Terrace", Bart & Lisa drink coffee to stay awake so Groundskeeper Willie won't kill them in their sleep.
+Eventually, they fall asleep anyway.

 - Cartridges in Flight: In "Homer³", Chief Wiggum fires his pistol into the third dimension.
 The bullets appear in 3D, casing and all, before being sucked into the black hole.

-- Continuity Nod: The first act ends with Homer saying "we'll be right back" during a Kent Brockman report.
+- Continuity Nod: The first act ends with Homer saying "We'll be right back" during a Kent Brockman report.